AbingtonPro/wordle_assist/README.md

 The program is all in one file main.py.
 The wordlist is an Excel CSV file for easy viewing and updating.
 The program keeps track of how many times a word is a winner.
 I call this frequency or FREQ.

+Just create a directory for the program and put main.py and mainlist.csv in the directory.
+You can create a .bat, .cmd, or .sh file to launch the program in a terminal window.